TheTeasel/Blamer/README.md

 With Blamer you can release your malware into the wild while blaming another country.
 Why?
 Because it's cool.

+# Roadmap
+* Configuration of other characters to define comments.
+For example, `#` and `"""` for Python code.
+* Anonymous running of Blamer by using Tor.

 # Requirements
 To use Blamer, you'll need additional libraries.
 You can install them by typing `pip3 install requirements.txt`.

 # Usage
 You can type `python3 blamer.py -h` in order to get help about how to use Blamer.